artificialwit/knowledge-base/SqlServer/basic.md

 ## Can you explain the difference between a clustered and a non-clustered index in SQL Server?
 A: A clustered index determines the physical order of data in a table, whereas a non-clustered index provides a fast way to look up data without affecting the physical order of the table.
 A table can have only one clustered index, but multiple non-clustered indexes.

+## Can you explain the difference between a clustered index and a non-clustered index with included columns in SQL Server?
+A: A clustered index determines the physical order of data in a table, whereas a non-clustered index with included columns is a non-clustered index that includes non-key columns in the leaf level of the index, allowing the index to cover more query requirements and reduce the need for additional lookups.

 ## How do you monitor the performance of a SQL Server database?
 A: There are multiple ways to monitor the performance of a SQL Server database, including using performance counters, dynamic management views (DMVs), and extended events.
 You can also use third-party tools such as SQL Server Profiler, Database Engine Tuning Advisor, and SQL Server Performance Dashboard Reports.